MrFizzyBubbs/pymafia/README.md

 >>> Slot.HAT
 Slot('hat')
 ```

+### Non-Documented Functionality
+There are  modules and subpackages and available within *pymafia* that have not been described here; I hope to provide comprehensive documentation in the future.

 ## Contributing
 To contribute to *pymafia*, you will need to set up a development environment using the following steps: